 LawWorks is a legal charity that lists on its website the Free Legal Advice Clinics in England and Wales.
 These clinics can give you one-off, face-to-face advice if you have legal problems about consumer disputes, housing, social welfare law or employment.

 This is part of the Department of Work and Pensions and supports the development of policies to remove inequality between disabled people and non-disabled people.
 It has produced useful guidance on how you work out whether you have a disability.

-Local Minds support over 280,000 people across England and Wales.
-Their services include supported housing, crisis helplines, drop-in centres, employment and training schemes, counselling and befriending.
+Local Mind services may include crisis helplines, drop-in centres, employment and training schemes, counselling and befriending.
 They may be able to help you find advocacy services in your area.